-Right up there with eating a steak when you're visiting the state of Kansas is treating yourself to a good burger when in the Heart of the Country.
+Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in the heart of the country.

 True to its upscale American steakhouse roots, 6S Steakhouse elevates the burger on its menu.
-Enjoy a blend of their in-house 28-day dry-aged Ribeye, KC Strip and fillet topped with Oregon Tillamook white cheddar and wild arugula, along with house-made bacon jam and Dijonnaise.
+Enjoy a blend of their in-house 28-day dry-aged ribeye, KC Strip and filet topped with Oregon Tillamook white cheddar and crispy onion rings, along with bacon jam and garlic aioli.
 This delectable burger is served on a brioche bun.

-Among the most unusual Wichita burgers is The Haystack, an open face burger piled with fries and queso on Texas toast.
+Among the most unusual Wichita burgers is The Haystack, an open-faced burger piled with fries and queso on Texas toast.
 Plus, The Anchor grinds their meat daily at the adjacent butcher shop, The Anchor Meat Market.
-Variations include Burn Baby Burn, adding to the above chili and grilled jalapeños on toasted jalapeño bread, or the Poutine Haystack, adding white cheese curds and beefy poutine gravy stacked on to the original.
+Variations include Burn Baby Burn, adding chili and grilled jalapeños on toasted jalapeño bread, or the Poutine Haystack, adding white cheese curds and beefy poutine gravy stacked on to the original.

 Dave & Buster's

 Whether you decide to devour it all yourself or split it with a friend, the Beastmode Bacon Burger at Dave & Buster's is sure to quell your hunger.
-They start with Blue Moon BBQ braised pork belly and then add on Applewood smoked bacon, a scrumptious cheese sauce, Manchego and cheddar cheese, lettuce and garlic aioli.
+They start with Blue Moon BBQ braised pork belly and then add on applewood smoked bacon, sharp white cheddar cheese, bacon jam, lettuce and roasted tomato aioli.

 Dempsey’s Burger Pub

 On a menu full of burger options, one of the most distinctive is the Hot Hawaiian Kobe from Dempsey's Burger Pub.
-It’s not the Sriracha aioli that spices things up, it’s the pineapple-jalapeño chutney.
-The Kansas-raised Wagyu beef burger is topped with thick cut bacon, Bibb lettuce and served on a pretzel bun.
+It’s not just the Sriracha aioli that spices things up, it’s the pineapple-jalapeño chutney too.
+The Kansas-raised Wagyu beef burger is topped with thick cut bacon, bibb lettuce and served on a pretzel bun.
 Don’t even think about skipping the fries.
-They have regular, truffle, duck fat, fire and sweet potato to choose from.
+They have regular, truffle, duck fat, fire and sweet potato to choose from and dip in their signature sauces.

 Deano’s Grill & Tapworks